 RS: I am excited about how every day in real estate development is different and how many hats you must wear, from project management, financing, design, construction, property management and sometimes even a social worker.
 As a person who gets bored easily, I love that it’s always changing and keeps you on your toes.
 I also love that you can see the result of your hard work just by walking past projects you have completed.

-HAND: Keeping in mind the history of racism and its impacts on housing, how can leaders of color or, more specifically, women leaders of color in the real estate industry move the needle in a different direction?
+HAND: Keeping in mind the history of disinvestment and its impacts on housing, how can women leaders in the real estate industry move the needle in a different direction?

 RS: The history of racism in the housing industry is a painful reality with deep-rooted impacts that continue to be felt today.
 I think as an industry, we can move the needle in the right direction by being intentional about creating diverse work cultures and pushing for affordable housing to be in high opportunities neighborhoods.

-As a woman of color, I believe we need to be intentional about creating a welcoming space for women and people of color, and by doing so, we will create a welcoming space for all.
+As a woman, I believe we need to be intentional about creating a welcoming space for other women, and by doing so, we will create a welcoming space for all.
 Research shows that women usually take on more family and household responsibilities.
 As an industry, we can make an effort to support women by scheduling events at different times (not always in the evening), offering better benefits, and flex work from home.
-To support people of color in the industry, I think it first starts by increasing exposure to the field.
+To support them in the industry, I think it first starts by increasing exposure to the field.
 The real estate field is an unknown industry to many, so I think we will start seeing more diversity by creating that exposure and awareness of the opportunities.

 HAND: Do you believe there is a “secret sauce” to addressing housing affordability and creating more equitable communities in our region?
 If so, what do you think that is?
 What do you think is the most significant obstacle?